Periodically refreshed quantum thermal machines: The simple and insightful example

 \subsection{Temperatures and chemical potentials}

 We will assume that the bath attached to site $1$ is hot and concentrate on the case where there is no chemical potential difference between the two baths, i.e,

-Under this condition, as we will discuss in more detail in the following, the only source of power at the NESS comes from the repeated external switching on and off of the system-bath couplings.
-As a result, at the NESS of the continuous-time autonomous process ($n=1$, $\tau\rightarrow \infty$), there is no source of power and hence no QTM can be realized in that limit.
-However, at the NESS of the PReB process with finite value of $\tau$ the power from the external switching on and off of the system-bath couplings can be used to realize heat engine and refrigerating regimes.
+As we will discuss in more detail in the following, since there is no chemical potential bias, the only source of power at the NESS comes from the repeated external switching on and off of the system-bath couplings.
+At a finite value of $\tau$, this power can be used to realize both the heat engine and refrigerating regimes of operation for the thermodynamic cycle described by the NESS of the PReB process.
 Notably, as we will see, these regimes of operation depend strongly on the nature of the bath spectral functions which are controlled by the value of $\lambda$.

 In order to discuss the QTMs realized at the NESS, we first discuss the thermodynamics at NESS in general in the next section.